 New Year’s Eve in Madeira is spectacular.
 The Guinness World Records named the eight-minute firework display at the end of 2006 “The Greatest Fireworks Show in the World”.
 Madeira held this title until 2012.
 Since 1976, the archipelago has been one of the two autonomous regions of Portugal.
 The other is the Azores, located to the northwest.
 Additionally, the Desertas is administered together with the Savage Islands as a separate archipelago.

-In 1346, during the reign of King Edward III of England, two lovers Robert Machim and Anna d’Arfet were escaping from England to France by ship.
+In 1346, during King Edward III of England, two lovers, Robert Machim and Anna d’Arfet were escaping from England to France by ship.
 A violent storm drove their ship off course, and she went aground along the coast of what is now Madeira.
 Further legend describes the naming of the city of Machico, in memory of the two young lovers.

 Portuguese sailors claimed Madeira in 1419, in the service of Prince Henry the Navigator.
 The archipelago was the first territory found at the start of the “Age of Discovery”.
-A storm also drove their ship off course, to the archipelago.
-They named their landing place as Porto Santo, meaning “Holy Harbour” in gratitude for their survival.
+A storm also drove their ship off course to the archipelago.
+They named their landing place Porto Santo, meaning “Holy Harbour”, in gratitude for their survival.